matthiasprobst/h5RDMtoolbox/docs/_sources/h5database/index.rst.txt

 Introduction into h5database.

-Three concepts are provided in the scope of this sub-package:
+Two concepts are provided in the scope of this sub-package:

-- ``H5repo``: Using external HDF5 links.
-A HDF5 file serves as a "table of content" to link to files within a classic file system
-- ``H5Files``: Allows to open multiple files at the same time and brwose through them
+- ``filequery``: Allows to query inside of a single file.
-- ``h5mongo``: Using pymongo (mongodb) to mirrow meta data of hdf files
+- ``h5mongo``: Using pymongo (mongodb) to mirrow meta data of hdf files into the database to be queried afterwards.

 .. toctree::
     :titlesonly:
     :glob:

-    Serverless.ipynb
+    filequery.ipynb
     h5mongo.ipynb